Marylebone

 Marylebone’s most famous road is of course Baker Street, fictional home of Sherlock Holmes.
 Inevitably he’s got a slightly dodgy sounding “museum”, memorably described on Reddit .

 I know I usually like to tell you how to pronounce place names but Marylebone is such a linguistic disaster zone that you’re on your own.
+The name is derived from an ancient Parish church - St Mary’s - which was on the banks of the river Tyburn.
+A fashionably continental le was added to the name in the 1600s.
+The church still stands, now in a Georgian building.

 Things to do